Century egg: Modern

 Even though the traditional method is still widely practised, modern understanding of the chemistry behind the formation of century eggs has led to many simplifications in the recipe.
 Today, soaking raw eggs in a solution of table salt, calcium hydroxide and sodium carbonate for 10 days, followed by several weeks of aging in an airtight container, can achieve a similar effect to the traditional method.
 This is because the chemical reaction needed to produce century eggs is accomplished by introducing hydroxide and sodium ions into the egg, regardless of the method used.

-The extremely toxic compound lead(II) oxide speeds up the reactions which create century eggs, leading to its use by some unscrupulous producers, whereas zinc oxide is now the recommended alternative.
+The extremely toxic compound lead(II) oxide speeds up the reactions that create century eggs, leading to its use by some producers, whereas zinc oxide is now the recommended alternative.
 Although zinc is essential for life, excessive zinc consumption can lead to copper deficiency, and the finished product should have its zinc level assessed for safety.

 Uses

 Century eggs can be eaten without further preparation other than peeling and rinsing them – on their own, or as a side dish.
-In central China, they are sliced into pieces and drizzled with some black vinegar and served as a side dish.
+In central China, they are sliced into pieces and drizzled with black vinegar and served as a side dish.
 As an hors d'œuvre, the Cantonese wrap chunks of this egg with slices of pickled ginger root (sometimes sold on a stick as street food).
 A Shanghainese recipe mixes chopped century eggs with chilled tofu.
 In Taiwan, it is popular to eat sliced century eggs placed on top of cold tofu with katsuobushi, soy sauce, and sesame oil, in a style similar to Japanese hiyayakko.
-A variation of this recipe common in northern China is to slice century eggs over chilled silken (soft) tofu, adding liberal quantities of shredded young ginger and chopped spring onions as a topping, and then drizzling light soy sauce and sesame oil over the dish, to taste.
+A variation of this recipe common in northern China is to slice century eggs over chilled silken (soft) tofu, add liberal quantities of shredded young ginger and chopped spring onions as a topping, and then drizzle light soy sauce and sesame oil over the dish, to taste.
 They are also used in a dish called old-and-fresh eggs, where chopped century eggs are combined with (or used to top) an omelette made with fresh eggs.
 The century eggs may also be cut into chunks and stir fried with vegetables, which is most commonly found in Taiwanese cuisine.